 - 1. How does carbon trading work?
 What about carbon offsets? - 2.
 What are greenhouse gas emission co-pollutants and why do they disproportionately affect poor and minority communities?
 What should be done about this? - 3.
 Based on the articles by Lara Cushing and Nicky Sheats, how does reducing GHG through carbon trading affect low-income communities, given early evidence from California?
 Why? - 4.
 What impact has redlining had on temperatures in historically black neighborhoods, and how does this affect these communities?
 How does it impact climate change? - 5.
-What are disproportional impacts and how are they measured?
+What are disproportional impacts and how are they measured? - 6.
+Climate policy in wealthy countries is affecting some groups like farmers harder than others how has it affected farmers in New Zealand?
+In the Netherlands?

-- Post on Yellow Dig In a blog post of up to 250 words, reflect upon and comment on the readings.
+- Post on Yellow Dig In a blog post of at least 250 words, reflect upon and comment on the readings.
 What did you find particularly interesting?
 Explore one or more of the concepts presented.
 To the extent possible, try to integrate concepts and reflections from each of the readings into your response.
 Feel free also to draw on your own personal life experience as you reflect on the readings.
 Posts are due by midnight on Monday before our Wednesday class.
 On the Tuesday prior to class, comment on at least two of your classmate's blogs. - Go online and calculate your personal or family carbon footprint using Tradewater's calculator.
 Click the green "Take Action" button on the main web page and follow the directions.
 You don't have to purchase carbon offsets (but you can if you want!
 I purchase them monthly to partially offset my emissions).
 Please share in class your experience, your total emissions, and the cost to offset them each month. - In class: Students indicate their preferences for one line item on climate change that is part of the Inflation Reduction Act of Augusty 2022 (US climate change legislation)-you will research this and present on it briefly at our next class.